artisthbtl/scaryhour4/README.md

 **A Project by artisthbtl**

+This project was inspired by the common hurdles many beginners face when starting in cybersecurity.
+The initial, complex setup of virtual machines and VPNs required by platforms like HackTheBox can be a significant barrier, not to mention the challenge of knowing where to even begin.

-Scary Hour 4 is a web-based cybersecurity learning platform designed to provide users with hands-on experience.
-Users can select different learning materials (e.g., SQL Injection, Linux basics) and instantly launch an isolated Kali Linux terminal connected to a pre-configured hackable machine.
-This allows for practicing real-world commands and techniques directly in the browser without any complex setup, complete with an interactive guide to walk users through the process.
+Scary Hour 4 is a web-based cybersecurity learning platform built to eliminate those barriers.
+It provides an integrated environment where users get an in-browser Kali Linux terminal, pre-connected to a private, hackable machine.
+This allows beginners to get hands-on experience with real-world tools and techniques immediately, without any complex setup.
+To ensure no one gets lost, the platform also includes "Dexter," an interactive guide that walks users through the fundamentals of penetration testing, CTFs, and cybersecurity concepts.

 ## Features